rgcoe/rgcoe.github.io/_projects/8_project.md

 related_publications: true
 ---

-With a "advanced control" being spoken of in wave energy circles as a panacea for the technology's problems, our team set out to better understand the potential.
+With "advanced control" being spoken of in wave energy circles as a panacea for the technology's problems, our team set out to better understand the potential.
 To perform our investigation, we developed a heave-surge-pitch motion buoy dubbed the "WaveBot," which was tested during a series of campaigns at the US Navy's Maneuvering and Sea Keeping (MASK) basin at NSWC Carderock, in Bethesda, MD.

 <div class="row">